fatmaf/panda_arm_rosmondemo/README.md

 * MoveIt2 (for Galactic)
   * [Install from here](https://moveit.picknik.ai/galactic/doc/tutorials/getting_started/getting_started.html)
   * **Replace `rosdep update` with `rosdep update --include-eol-distros`**: This is because galactic is an EOL distribution.
 If using the latest distro, this step is not needed
+* ROSMonitoring for ROS 2 - get it from here please https://github.com/fatmaf/ROSMonitoring/tree/ros2port (we want the ros2port branch)

 ### Running things